Ouigo: Rolling stock

-Ouigo Grande Vitesse uses modified double-decker TGV Duplex trains, which are single 2nd class made up of either 2 x 2 or 3 x 1 abreast non-reclining seats, and lack a buffet car.
-This leads to the train carrying up to 1268 passengers (634 per trainset), which is 20% more passengers than regular TGV Duplex trains.
+Ouigo Grande Vitesse uses modified double-decker TGV Duplex trains, which are single 2nd class cars made up of either 2 x 2 or 3 x 1 abreast non-reclining seats, and lack a buffet car.
+This gives a capacity of 1268 passengers (634 per trainset), which is 20% more passengers than regular TGV Duplex trains.

 Fare structure

-Adult fares can vary from as little as €10 to a maximum of €115 per journey depending on the time of the journey and how far it is booked in advance.
+Adult fares can range from €10 to a maximum of €115 per journey depending on the time of the journey and how far it is booked in advance.
 Supplementary fees are as follows: